List of Fables characters: Prince Brandish/Werian Holt

-However, as Doctor Swineheart performs an autopsy on the fallen prince, Brandish awakens just as Swineheart discovers a cavity where the prince's heart should be, with rune-etched brass fittings capping off the various branches of the circulatory system that would normally connect to a human heart.
+As Doctor Swineheart performs an autopsy on the fallen prince, Brandish awakens just as Swineheart discovers a cavity where the prince's heart should be, with rune-etched brass fittings capping off the various branches of the circulatory system that would normally connect to a human heart.
 It is revealed that he had his heart magically removed from his own body, making him difficult to kill.
-Rose Red takes Brandish captive and offers him an ultimatum: He can spend the rest of his immortal life buried in concrete, or serve her and her new Round Table.
+Rose Red takes Brandish captive and offers him an ultimatum: he can spend the rest of his immortal life buried in concrete, or serve her and her new Round Table.
 Brandish accepts.
 Rose will soon regret her decision as it puts a great distance between the just recently reconciled sisters.
 More so, Brandish stays true to his real colors.
 He quickly murders Weyland Smith, becoming tired of being a squire (and most likely surviving under them), and demands to have his innocence proven via trial by combat against Lancelot.
-After he manages to best and kill Lancelot after three days of fighting, Brandish assumes that he is finally freed of service under Rose Red.
-However, an outraged Flycatcher asserts his prerogative as a king and orders Brandish's execution for his crimes, again via trial by combat, this time against Flycatcher, who is aware of his poor skills as a swordsman.
+After he manages to best and kill Lancelot after three days of fighting, Brandish assumes that he is finally freed of service under Rose Red, but an outraged Flycatcher asserts his prerogative as a king and orders Brandish's execution for his crimes, again via trial by combat, this time against Flycatcher, who is aware of his poor skills as a swordsman.
 During their duel, Grimble in his bluebird form, enchanted with spells from the Thirteenth Floor witches, succeeds in finding and infiltrating the fortress where Brandish's heart is kept.
 Grimble destroys the heart, causing a shocked Brandish to collapse and die from heart failure without Flycatcher needing to kill the prince.

 Peter Pan

 The actual villain of the fables living in Fabletown, he was an ally of Geppetto when he was the Adversary and living most of his life in Neverland.
 He has one true friend, and former lover, named Tinker Bell.
 He is based on Peter Pan from the story of J. M. Barrie.

-Trilli

-A fairy and former ally, and lover, of Peter Pan, she was an apprentice of the Fairy God Mother when she was young and living in the Fairy Realm with the other her sisters, but she was banished to Neverland after fallen with Bigby Wolf.